Murray918/bef-week2-day3-mongoose-lecture/README.md

-The branches reflect the code from the lecutures.
+The branches reflect the code from the lectures.
+See the README in each branch.

+* 1-schemas-models